bmaletskiy/DormitoryApp/README.md

 - `SaxSearchStrategy`, `DomSearchStrategy`, `LinqXmlSearchStrategy` — concrete strategies
 - The UI allows switching the strategy from a picker and runs the same search request with the chosen implementation. :contentReference

-Transformation is handled by a separate component (XSLT → HTML) and saves the result as `output.html`. :contentReference
+Transformation is handled by a separate component (XSLT → HTML) and saves the result as `output.html`.

 ---